tkhanateconsysdotcom/consent-app/assets/methodology/markdown/methodology.md

 ### For planes

 Knowing the length of the flight allow us to know what kind of flight you had: small, medium or long haul.
-Knowing the average speed on these flights we deduct the distance and therefore the emission by multiplying by the corresponding coefficient.
+Knowing the average speed on these flights we deduct the distance and therefore the partner by multiplying by the corresponding coefficient.

 ## Food